What Are Iron Bacteria?

 Is there Iron in Your Well Water?

 Soil and rocks can contain high amounts of iron.
-Also, iron and steel casings may erode, leading to iron dissolving in well water.
-Generally, people do not suffer harm because of iron ingestion; we even require certain levels of this metal to survive.
+Additionally, iron and steel casings may corrode, causing iron to dissolve in the well water.
+Generally, people do not suffer harm from iron ingestion; in fact, we require certain levels of this metal to survive.

 Unfortunately, our bodies have a difficult time absorbing iron from the water, so drinking it has no positive benefits, either.
 Moreover, some harmful organisms feed off the iron and may infect your water when it is present.

 Ways to detect iron include sight and taste.
-It has a metallic taste that may affect your food and your drinks.
-It can also leave red, brown and yellow stains on your dishes.
-Iron may be especially alarming to coffee and tea drinkers for how it turns the beverages black.
-There are also home test kits available.
+It has a metallic taste that may affect the taste of your food and drinks.
+It can also leave red, brown, and yellow stains on your dishes.
+Iron may be especially alarming to coffee and tea drinkers because it turns the beverages a dark color.
+Additionally, home test kits are available.

 What Are Iron Bacteria?

-Iron bacteria are tiny living organisms that occur naturally in the soil and groundwater.
+Iron bacteria are tiny living organisms that naturally occur in soil and groundwater.
 They were given the name because they feed on iron.
 When in nature, you may spot the bacteria as red-brown masses on the bottoms of streams and lakes.
 They create rust bacterial cell deposits by mixing iron and oxygen.
-As they feed, they secrete a slimy, sticky substance that can interfere with pumps, plumbing fixtures and pipes.
+As they feed, they secrete a slimy, sticky substance that can interfere with pumps, plumbing fixtures, and pipes.

-There are iron bacteria test kits available.
-You can also look in your toilet flush tank and see if there are bubbles in the water, and slimy-looking or hairy-like structures growing out from the walls of the flush tank.
+Iron bacteria test kits are available.
+You can also look in your toilet flush tank to see if there are bubbles in the water and slimy, hairy-like structures growing out from the walls of the flush tank.

 Are Iron Bacteria Dangerous?

 These iron-eating microorganisms do not pose a direct threat to human health.
 However, they are a threat to your plumbing system.
-Water contaminated by the bacteria may have a smell, not unlike sewage or rot, and the taste to go with it.
-Your point-of-use treatment devices work less effectively, and your water gets an oily sheen.
+Water contaminated by bacteria may have a distinct smell, similar to sewage or rot, and a corresponding taste.
+Your point-of-use treatment devices are less effective, and your water develops an oily sheen.

 How Can You Deal With Iron Bacteria in Your Well?